jnbetancourt/SimpleEDA/README.md

 3) Follow the instructions at https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address to set up your email address
 4) Open the Terminal app on Mac or the Command Line app on Windows and type:
 `git config --global user.name "<YOUR NAME>"` where `<YOUR NAME>` is replaced by your name.
+This will be the name that gets attached to any commits that you write, and can either be your name or GitHub user name, based on your preference.

-## Importing Project into RStudio
+## Importing the Project into RStudio
 1) Click File -> New Project
 2) Select “Version Control”
 3) Select “Git”